turboSMTP/turboSMTP-csharp/USAGE.md

 ## Query Relays Details

-The **Query** method is an asynchronous operation designed to retrieve paginated results of relay data based on specified query options.
+The **QueryAsync** method is an asynchronous operation designed to retrieve paginated results of relay data based on specified query options.
 The method takes a `RelaysQueryOptions` object as input and returns PagedListResults<Relay> object, which contains the total number of records and a list of Relay objects.

 ```csharp
 //Create an instance of RealysQueryOptions